-In March 2019, the Term Loan Agreement was amended to reduce the 2019 minimum revenue target to \$9.0 million and delete the 2018 revenue target.
-The fair value of the derivative at June 30, 2019 and December 31, 2018 is \$2.5 million and \$2.1 million, respectively.
-The estimated fair value of the derivative, at both dates, was determined using a probability-weighted discounted cash flow model that includes contingent interest payments under the following scenarios: 4% contingent interest beginning in 2020 (70%)

-and 4% contingent interest beginning in 2021 (30%).
+In March 2019, the Term Loan Agreement was amended to reduce the 2019 minimum revenue target to \$9.0 million and eliminate the 2018 revenue target.
+In September 2019, the Term Loan Agreement was amended to extend the interest-only payment period through December 31, 2021, to extend the initial principal repayment to March 31, 2022, and to reduce the minimum revenue targets.
+The fair value of the derivative at September 30, 2019 and December 31, 2018 is \$2.6 million and \$2.1 million, respectively.
+The estimated fair value of the derivative, at both dates, was determined using a probability-weighted discounted cash flow model that includes contingent interest payments under the following scenarios: 4% contingent interest beginning in 2020 (70%) and 4% contingent interest beginning in 2021 (30%).
 Should the Company's assessment of these probabilities change, including amendments of certain revenue targets, there could be a change to the fair value of the derivative liability.